greymass/anchor/README.md

 - Windows: `yarn package-win`
 - All: `yarn package-all`

-The files built will be located in the `releases` folder within the root folder.
+The files built will be located in the `releases` folder within the root project folder.

 ### Running development mode